MetOffice/lfric_core/documentation/source/how_to_use_it/testing/index.rst

 This is particularly important when dealing with user input.
 There is no guarantee that the user is going to pass us what we asked for.
 We should treat such data with suspicion.
-As such it's important to test how our code behaves when, for instance, a negative number is passed to that value which must be positive.
+As such it's important to test how our code behaves when, for instance, a negative number is passed to a value which must be positive.

 Even when we are not dealing directly with user input it is important to test